mmistakes/so-simple-theme/_posts/blog/2017-05-08-Mozilla-fellowship.md

 > Applications close on 14th May 2017.
 >
-> You can find details at https://science.mozilla.org/programs/fellowships
+> You can find all the details you need to apply at [https://science.mozilla.org/programs/fellowships](https://science.mozilla.org/programs/fellowships)